Benja-Wainer/odin-rock-paper-scissors/README.md

-# odin-rock-paper-scissors
+Rock Paper Scissors project

-Rock Paper Scissors project for The Odin Project
+This project is part of The Odin Project activities, made with the purpose of practicing the basic JavaScript concepts learned until now.